canonical/lxd/specs/lxd-ssl-authentication.md

 A remote add operation should therefore go like this:
  1. Call GET /1.0
- 2. If we're not in a PKI setup with a ca.crt, ask the user to confirm the fingerprint.
+ 2. If we're not in a PKI setup ask the user to confirm the fingerprint.
  3. Look at the dict we received back from the server.
 If "auth" is "untrusted", ask the user for the server's password and do a POST to /1.0/certificates, then call /1.0 again to check that we're indeed